everweij/react-laag/README.md

 ### mergeRefs()

-Utility function that let's you assign multiple references to a 'ref' prop.
+Utility function that lets you assign multiple references to a 'ref' prop.

 ```jsx
 import * as React from "react";